 For one thing, your home’s exterior is like the cover art of a movie: you may not know exactly what’s inside, but it will certainly give you a good idea.

 When you’re trying to entice potential buyers, you really need to sell them on every aspect of the house.

-As nice, well-furnished, and decorated your interior might be, the outside is what they’re going to see first, and it will set the tone.
-If people are let down by what you’re house looks on the outside, then they may not be happy about what’s inside.
+As nice, well-furnished, and decorated as your interior might be, the outside is what they’re going to see first, and it will set the tone.
+If people are let down by what you’re house looks like on the outside, then they may not be happy about what’s inside.